 Fate, November and December 1952.
 Condensed extracts from Dunne's accounts of his dreams.
 Illustrated with original artwork.
 A bit of fun, though the gratuitous cover art offends today's gender equality.
 Useful if you are studying his influence on postwar F&SF writers.

 Papermac, 1981.
 Fully reset printing of the classic Third Edition, this one also has an excellent introduction by Brian Inglis, which marks it out as my top recommendation.

 Hampton Roads, 2001.
 Fully reset printing of the last edition, this one has a preface by Russell Targ, who is rather more focused on parapsychology as a field of study than is Inglis.

 If you prefer an eBook, I'd recommend the Second Edition available from the Internet Archive as a free download, in various formats.

-There are also of course several unauthorised editions around today, published as print-on-demand or even eBooks.
+There are also of course several unauthorised editions around today, most published as print-on-demand or even eBooks.
 These are all reproductions or automated resettings of older editions, and are of very variable quality.
 But they are readily available and can be affordable.
-On the other hand, downloads cannot always be trusted to be free of malware.
-If you put your cash into one of these, don't blame me for what you get.
+On the other hand, downloads cannot always be trusted to be free of malware; if you put your cash into one of these, don't blame me for what you get.